yuanqinong/Car-Parking-System/README.md

 ## Features

-- Detect cars in video or image sources using YOLOv8
+- Detect vehicle in video or image sources using YOLOv8
 - Detect license plates on detected cars using a custom model
 - Perform OCR on the detected license plates using EasyOCR
 - Support for both video and image input